 Each type, or combination of preferences, tends to be characterised by its own interests, values and unique gifts.
 Whatever your preferences, you may use some behaviours that are characteristic of contrasting preferences.
-For a more complete discussion of the sixteen types, and applications such as career choice, relationships and problem solving, see the Introduction to Type® booklet by Isabel Briggs Myers (1998) or Gifts Differing by Isabel Briggs Myers with Peter B. Myers (1995).
-These publications and many others to help you understand your personality type are available from OPP Ltd.
+For a more complete discussion of the sixteen types, see the Introduction to Type® booklet by Isabel Briggs Myers.
+This publication and many others to help you understand your personality type are available.